LittleHydron/GLTechTask/README.md

 This is a program, that searches for a file in your filesystem.

-To build it, you have to execute following commands from 'build' directory:
+To build it, you have to execute following command from project's root directory:

-  "cmake .."

-  "cmake --build ."
+  "make"

-Then, you can run it using this commands:
+Then, you can run it using this command:

-  "cd app"

-  "sudo ./App"
+  "sudo ./GLTechTask"

 How does it work: